TheodoreEhrenborg/lean_agent/README.md

   - manually
   - using an LLM
   - writing some sort of hacky parser to look for `sorry`
+- Does `lake build` have an option to produce more structured output (e.g. when talking to an IDE)?

 ## How to run on NixOS